cupcakearmy/autorestic/docs/pages/location/hooks.md

 ## Flowchart

+1. `prevalidate` hook
+2. Check backup location
-1. `before` hook
+3. `before` hook
-2. Run backup
+4. Run backup
-3. `after` hook
+5. `after` hook
-4. - `success` hook if no errors were found
+6. - `success` hook if no errors were found
    - `failure` hook if at least one error was encountered

-If the `before` hook encounters errors the backup and `after` hooks will be skipped and only the `failed` hooks will run.
+If either the `prevalidate` or `before` hook encounters errors then the backup and `after` hooks will be skipped and only the `failed` hooks will run.

 ## Environment variables